hed-standard/hed-specification/docs/source/Appendix_A.md

 A unit must have the `SIUnit` attribute in order to be used with modifiers.
-If the unit has both the `SIUnit` and `unitSymbol` attributes, then it can be used with `SIUnitSymbolModifier` modifiers.
+If the unit has both the `SIUnit` and `unitSymbol` attributes, then it only can be used with `SIUnitSymbolModifier` modifiers.
-If the unit has only the `SIUnit` attribute, then it can be used with the `SIUnitModifer`.
+If the unit has only the `SIUnit` attribute, then it only can be used with the `SIUnitModifer`.

 For example the unit `second` is an `SIUnit` but not a symbol, so `second`, `seconds`, `decasecond` and `decaseconds` are all valid units.

 The unit `s` is both a `SIUnit` and a `unitSymbol`, so `s` and `das` are valid units.
-Note that pluralization does not apply to unit symbols.
+Note that rules about pluralization do not apply to unit symbols.

 #### A.2.5.3.
 Value classes